philcryer/basejump/README.md

 ```

 > [!TIP]
-> define your SSH and/or BECOME password in `$HOME/.ansible/become-pass`
+> define your SSH and/or BECOME password in `$HOME/.ansible/become-pass`, otherwise you will be prompted for those when Ansible needs them during the run

-> [!NOTE]
+> [!TIP]
-> to setup your GitHub username and email in `.gitconfig`, edit `ansible/group_vars/all.yml`, uncomment the GitHub related variables, and set your git username and email variables
+> to include your GitHub username and email in `.gitconfig`, edit `ansible/group_vars/all.yml`, uncomment and define the variables: `gitconfig_name` and `gitconfig_name`

-Look over what's going to be done by reading `ansible/tasks/main.yml`, then run `basejump`, which will automatically install Ansible if it's not already, and then hand it off to Ansible to do the syncing work.
+Look over what's going to be done by reading `ansible/main.yml`, then run `basejump`, which will automatically install Ansible if it's not already, and then hand it off to Ansible to do the syncing work

 ```shell
 ./basejump